-Challenge 2.
+Challenge 3.
 Financial institutions face external and internal constraints that limit their ability to take impact-focused actions.

-The second key challenge is that financial institutions face external and internal constraints that limit their ability to take impact-focused actions.
+The third key challenge is that financial institutions face external and internal constraints that limit their ability to take impact-focused actions.
 Such constraints can be:

-- External: regulatory and market constraints, etc.; - Internal: organizational expertise and capacity, financial resources, internal incentive schemes, current balance sheet composition, etc.
+- External: regulatory and market constraints, etc.; - Internal: organizational expertise and capacity, financial resources, aim to gain return, internal incentive schemes, current balance sheet composition, etc.